kubesphere/kubesphere/docs/en/guides/How-to-run-KubeSphere-core.md

 This document will explain how to run KubeSphere apiserver locally.

-> Modules similar to KubeSphere apiserver are KubeSphere controller-manageer, Kubesphere iam (Aka KubeSphere account), KubeSphere api-gateway.
+> Modules similar to KubeSphere apiserver are KubeSphere controller-manageer, Kubesphere iam (also known as KubeSphere account), KubeSphere api-gateway.
 > If you need to run these modules locally, you can refer to this document for configuration.

 ## Prepare: Build KubeSphere Core component